AFLplusplus/unicornafl/docs/python-usage.md

 unicorn-engine = { git = "http://my/own/unicorn/fork" }
 ```

+### Linking

+To use UnicornAFL and Unicorn at the same time, you should make sure that the Unicorn version that UnicornAFL uses is consistent with the Unicorn version of Unicorn Python package.
+Then you can import Unicorn package and UnicornAFL package at the same time.

+When building the Python binding, we dynamically link the Unicorn shared library.
+As a result, using UnicornAFL and Unicorn package at the same time will be OK as long as the Unicorn version does not conflict.

 ### Debugging

 Inside UnicornAFL, there are many logs could be used for debugging.
 To enable logging, you should compile this repo using